Importance of Infectious Waste Training

 Proper infectious waste training is not to be underestimated

-The federal government takes the packaging and transportation of medical waste, and most especially infectious waste, seriously.
+When it comes to medical waste disposal, the federal government takes the packaging and transportation of biohazardous waste, and most especially infectious waste, seriously.
 It is the shipper’s responsibility (such as the hospital) to properly train each and every employee involved in infectious waste segregation management.
 Wait, where are these rules?
 Check out CFR 49 – Transportation.

 Failure to adhere to section 173.22 of CFR 49 may result in severe penalties for non-compliance.
 Read this definition in regard to a shipper’s responsibility: